 I explained to him that most probably he doesn’t get MAD in every situation.
 He doesn’t feel the same level of frustration every time.
 MAD is like an extreme feeling that he cannot get to in a split second.
-There must be other feelings he’s visiting, in between feeling happy and MAD.
+There must be other feelings he’s visiting, in-between feeling happy and MAD.

-It might be harder for boys for verbalize their exact feelings.
+It might be harder for boys to verbalize their exact feelings.
 In my personal opinion, words also impact our self-image and feelings as well. (see NLP) It’s important to be able to use the correct description of the state.